The untangling number of 3-periodic tangles: Introduction

-Diagrammatic descriptions of 3-periodic entanglements of curves have been recently defined (within a unit cell) in \cite{andriamanalina2024diagrammatic} from a knot-theoretic point of view.
-This allows the definition of the crossing number for 3-periodic entanglements of filaments.
-Unit cells are defined as the quotient of the periodic structure by a lattice of periodicity generated by three vectors.
-The diagrams are obtained from a projection along one of those vectors, and three projections along the three vectors constitute a \textit{tridiagram}.
-A unit cell and a tridiagram of the structure known in structural chemistry as the $\Pi^{\star}$ rod packing \cite{OKeeffe:au0217} is displayed in Fig. \ref{fig:pi_star_uc_xyz_and_tridia}.
-It has been proved in \cite{andriamanalina2024diagrammatic} that tridiagrams fully encode ambient isotopies of 3-periodic structures as long as the isotopies preserve the periodicity.
+Knot-theoretic diagrammatic representations of 3-periodic entanglements of curves have been recently defined (within a unit cell) and rigorously investigated from a topological perspective in \cite{ANDRIAMANALINA2025109346}.
+A unit cell is a domain delimited by a parallelepiped with identified opposite faces that generates the entire 3-periodic structure under translations.
+A diagram is obtained from a projection of a unit cell along one of the vectors delimiting the parallelepiped.
+Three projections along three non-coplanar vectors constitute a \textit{tridiagram}.
+A unit cell and a tridiagram of the $\Pi^{+}$ rod packing, previously shown in figure \ref{fig:pi_plus_extended}, is displayed in figure \ref{fig:pi_plus_uc_xyz_and_tridia}.
+It has been proved in \cite{ANDRIAMANALINA2025109346} that tridiagrams fully encode ambient isotopy transformations of 3-periodic entanglement of filaments, provided that the periodicity of the structures is preserved.
+These tridiagrams allow the definition of the crossing number for 3-periodic entanglements of filaments, which is a basic complexity ordering of such structures, and thus, they open the door to further investigations of entanglement in 3-periodic systems, including the definition of new measures of entanglement complexity.